Maicon-g14/discord-bot-voice-chat-notifier/README.md

-# discord-bot-voice-chat-notifier
+# Voice chat notifier [Discord bot]

-A Discord bot that notifies when someone enters a voice chat sending a message on a specific channel.
-Specifies whose chat, who entered is optional.
+A Discord bot that notifies when someone enters a voice chat sending a message on its specific channel.
+Specifies whose voice chat the person has entered, who entered is optional.

+Start command: ´ts-node index.ts´